-Consider a relay node R that is observed by two watchdogs $W_1$ and $W_2$ and relays the information from a source node S to destination node D. Assume that the source node employs an (n, k)-MDS code.
-As in section III-A, we assume that each source packet contains a unique generation number that identifies the generation to which a particular packet belongs to.
+Consider a relay node R that is observed by two watchdogs W_1 and W_2 and relays the information from a source node S to destination node D. Assume that the source node employs an (n, k)-MDS code.
+Assume that each source packet contains a unique generation number that identifies the generation to which a particular packet belongs to.
 Each watchdog in the network decides whether or not the relay node is misbehaving based on all the overheard packets that belong to the current generation.
-If R is misbehaving (one of the n packets transmitted by R does not match the corresponding packet transmitted by S), it transmits a "decision bit" 1 to the judge node , else it transmits a decision bit 0 to the judge node.
+If R is misbehaving (one of the n packets transmitted by R does not match the corresponding packet transmitted by S), it transmits a "decision bit" 1 to the judge node 2, else it transmits a decision bit 0 to the judge node.
 We assume that if the watchdog is misbehaving, it may transmit a 0 or a 1 for any particular relay node (same watchdog may transmit different decisions for different relay nodes).
-Denote the bits received from $W_1$ and $W_2$ by $w_1$ and $w_2$ .
+Denote the bits received from W_1 and W_2 by w_1 and w_2 .
 The judge node collects the decision bits and make a decision as following: